ddev/ddev/docs/users/extend/customization-extendibility.md

 The project's `.ddev/config.yaml` file defines the PHP version to use.
 This can be changed, and the php_version can be set there to (currently) "5.6", "7.0", "7.1" or "7.2".
 The current default is php 7.1.

+## Changing webserver type

+DDEV-Local supports nginx with php-fpm by default ("nginx-fpm"), apache2 with php-fpm ("apache-fpm"), and apache2 with embedded php via cgi (apache-cgi).
+These can be changed using the "webserver_type" value in .ddev/config.yaml, for example `webserver_type: apache-fpm`.

 ## Adding services to a project

 For most standard web applications, ddev provides everything you need to successfully provision and develop a web application on your local machine out of the box.
 More complex and sophisticated web applications, however, often require integration with services beyond the standard requirements of a web and database server.
 Examples of these additional services are Apache Solr, Redis, Varnish, etc. While ddev likely won't ever provide all of these additional services out of the box, it is designed to provide simple ways for the environment to be customized and extended to meet the needs of your project.